smatDnepr/SVGSpriteViewerGenerator/README.md

 ## Features

-Easy generation and view of svg sprite from a group of svg files.
+This tool has two parts:

+* The **Generator** simply takes a list of SVG files and make a single sprite file from them using \<symbol\> elements.
 The sprite will be created in the same folder as the svg files.
 The ID for each symbol fit to the name of the file from which it was generated.
-So if the file name is "ico-email.svg" then symbol id="ico-email".
+So if the file name is "ico-email.svg" then \<symbol\> id="ico-email"

-## Installing

-This extension is available for free in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=smatDnepr.svg-sprite-viewer-generator)
+* The **Viewer** allows you to view all elements of the created sprite and copy the desired identifier.

 ## Screenshots